apify/crawlee/docs/guides/getting_started.md

 };
 ```

-The `.stats > span:nth-of-type(3)` looks complicated, but it only reads that we're looking for a `<ul class="stats ...">` element and within that element we're looking for the third `<li>` element.
+The `.stats > li:nth-of-type(3)` selector looks complicated, but it only reads that we're looking for a `<ul class="stats ...">` element and within that element we're looking for the third `<li>` element.
 We grab its text, but we're only interested in the number of runs.
 So we parse the number out using a regular expression, but its type is still a `string`, so we finally convert the result to a `number` by wrapping it with a `Number()` call.

 And there we have it!
 All the data we needed in a single object.
 For the sake of completeness, let's add the properties we parsed from the URL earlier and we're good to go.